-This book traces the role of music in theories of the mind and body, as well as the ways in which understandings of the mind and body have been historically applied to explain the effects of music during the period bookended by Descartes and Charcot.
+This project traces the role of music in theories of the mind and body, as well as the ways in which understandings of the mind and body have been historically applied to explain the effects of music during the period bookended by Descartes and Charcot.

 Heraclitus, invoking the tensed string of a bow, conceived harmony as the stasis and equilibrium of conflicting forces held in continuing tension.
 Plato in the Symposium rejects this view in favor of a concept of harmony in which all conflict must already have been resolved.

-August – October:
+August – October 2018:

 Prof. Nathan Martin (University of Michigan)

 James Grande and Carmel Raz, eds.
 Sound and Sense in British Romanticism.
 Forthcoming, Cambridge University Press.